-If an employee is required to respond to an emergency call that requires him/her to work more than twelve hours within a twenty-four-hour period, and any portion of those twelve hours is after midnight, the employee shall be entitled to an eight hours rest period prior to returning to work.
+If an employee is required to respond to an emergency call that requires him/her to work more than twelve hours within a twenty-four-hour period, the employee shall be entitled to an eight hours rest period prior to returning to work.
 If any portion of the rest period occurs during the employee's regular schedule, the employee shall receive regular paid compensation for that time.